Optimizing Cellular Data Performance

 And the best quantitative measurement of this is your actual download and upload speeds.

-To learn more about testing your data speeds and also understand other aspects like raw signal strength, signal-noise ratio, and latency - head on over to our companion guide:
+To learn more about testing your data speeds and also understand other aspects like raw signal strength, signal-noise ratio, speed benchmarks for online activities, and latency, head on over to our companion guide:

 Testing Your Mobile Internet Speeds Guide